-Get Outdoors, It's Yours is a public event to encourage children to spend more time outside, held on the first Saturday of March.
+Get Outdoors is a public event to encourage children to spend more time outside, held on the first Saturday of March.

 Listed below are annual events that occur in the park.
 All are free of charge except where noted.
 Please e-mail and confirm time and dates of events before publishing in case changes have been made between the time of this printing and the day of the event.